History of the Los Angeles Police Department: Bratton era (2002–2009)

 In 2006, the LAPD temporarily relocated two stations, Hollenbeck and Harbor, to Temporary Stations, while the existing stations were demolished and new ones built on the same sites.
 Also in 2006, a longtime goal of the LAPD, to replace Parker Center, began moving towards fruition with demolition of the old Caltrans building at 2nd/ Spring Streets to make way for a new Police Administration Building.
 The Department broke ground for two new Community Police Stations as well as a replacement of three older stations.
 The groundbreaking for the 20th (Olympic Area) Police Station, was on May 4, 2006.
 Groundbreaking for the 21st (Topanga Area) Police Station, was on May 11, 2006.

 Replacement Rampart Station was built on the site of the former Central Receiving Hospital (police hospital) that had been located on 6th Street and Valencia Street.
 As a sidenote, exteriors from Rampart division on Rampart and Benton were filmed for the Adam-12 television series.
 The department does not permit the interiors of police stations filmed for motion picture purposes, so interiors were filmed at Universal Studios in Universal City, California.

 The 21st (Topanga Area) Police Station opened on January 4, 2009 and was formed from parts of the existing West Valley Area and Devonshire Area in the Operations-Valley Bureau.
 The 20th Area Police Station area will be formed from portions of Wilshire, Hollywood and Rampart Police Station areas.
 Three additional police stations are planned for additions in the next ten years (2007–2016), one each for the South, West and Central Bureaus of the Department.

 In 2006, Mayor Antonio Villaraigosa initiated gradual increases in trash collection fees paid by property owners to hire about 1,000 LAPD officers over the next five years.

 On February 7, 2008, when LAPD responded to a call that an emotionally disturbed man killed three of his family members, the man shot two SWAT officers, one of whom was killed.
 Officer Randal Simmons was the first SWAT officer to be killed in the line of duty since the founding of SWAT.

 2009–present

 On November 17, 2009, Charles L. Beck was sworn in by Mayor Villaraigosa to succeed William J. Bratton as the Chief of the Los Angeles Police Department.
 A 32-year veteran of the department, he is known for commanding and rehabilitating the Rampart Division after the Rampart scandal.
+On November 8, 2024, Jim McDonnell assumed office as the 59th Chief of the LAPD.
+During his tenure, the June 2025 Los Angeles protests occurred, which involved the California National Guard being deployed as well as 700 Marines and resulted in millions of dollars in damages to city property.